Portchester: Rail

 Portchester railway station is managed and operated by South Western Railway with frequent Southern Railway services.
 Services run along the coast to Southampton, Fareham, Portsmouth, Havant, Chichester and Brighton.
 London services to London Waterloo (via Fareham) and London Victoria (via Barnham) also stop at the station.

 Bus services

 First Hampshire & Dorset services to Portsmouth, Havant, Fareham, Titchfield, Locks Heath and Warsash.

 Road

-The A27 road cuts through the centre of Portchester running east/west between Fareham and Cosham on the northern outskirts of Portsmouth.
+The A27 road bisects Portchester east–west between Fareham and Cosham on the northern outskirts of Portsmouth.
 Access to the M27 motorway is via Junction 11 at Fareham or Junction 12 at Port Solent.